 In the Business courses , students will be prepared for exams in the nature of business concepts, business terminology, and the integrated nature of business activity.
 They will be taught to understand the impact of business on individuals and wider society.
 We hope to develop a love of business and enterprise.
 We aim to develop students as enterprising individuals with the ability to think commercially and creatively, to demonstrate business acumen, and draw on evidence to make informed business decisions and solve business problems.
 Through studying these qualifications, students will be able to apply knowledge and understanding to different business contexts.
 These include businesses ranging from small enterprises to large multinationals and businesses operating in local, national and global contexts.
 Students will be independent , critical and reflective thinkers.
 They will have a strong knowledge base in elements of accountancy, finance and marketing.
 Students should be able to communicate either understanding on the external exams, course work , presentations and work experience.
 From this, students can access the higher level courses in Sixth form and University.

 At GCSE, there are two units of learning with the ultimate goal of allowing the learners to apply knowledge and understanding to contemporary business issues and to different types and sizes of businesses in local, national and global contexts.
 Students will develop an understanding of how these contexts impact on business behaviour and they will be given the skills to apply business concepts to familiar and unfamiliar contexts.
 They will develop and apply quantitative skills relevant to business.

-Level 2 Technical Award Enterprise in Business is done in Year 12 for one year only.
+Level 2 Technical Award Enterprise in Business is delivered in Year 12 for one year only.
 Students will develop preliminary understanding of business functions and environment.
 They will experience the workplace setting via work experience.
 They will develop their communication skill both verbally and in writing.